 First, a proper warm-up is key.
 BodyBuilding coaches, “Start each session by training the muscles at the back of the shoulder and then progress to training the muscles of the middle deltoid, and then finish the workout by training the front of the shoulder.”
 This provides balance and symmetry between muscle groups, which lessens your risk of injury.

-Shoulders inherently are unstable joints.
+Shoulders are inherently unstable joints.
 Through careful, regular exercise, it is possible to strengthen the muscles of the shoulder joint to build stability.
 The more stable a joint is, the better equipped it is to sustain repetitive motion, strain, and even falls or accidents.

 Getting Into a Shoulder Routine